by mcaines@gmail.com | Nov 24, 2016 | Healthy Living, Off the Mat

 Can I go by myself or will I be the odd yogi out in a sea of couples and friends?

 Going solo is an adventure – embrace it!
-In img_9008the retreats I’ve participated in and led there are a large number of people who are there on their own.
+In the retreats I’ve participated in and led there are a large number of people who are there on their own.
 Remember – you’ll be surrounded by a group of awesome, like-minded people and by the end of the week you won’t believe how close you’ve become with these once strangers.
 Chances are, you’ll have 15-20 new BFFs.

 I should warn you that you may become a yoga retreat addict (which, in my opinion and experience, is not a bad thing at all).
 Experience the joy, bliss, and radiance of a yoga retreat and you’ll be shining for days, weeks, months.
 The only problem being you may never want to leave.